RPCsLive

-Absolute gap in gwei between each oracle's predicted priority-fee tier and the realized percentile in the next mined block, per chain.
+Absolute gap in gwei between each oracle's predicted priority-fee tier and the realized percentile in the next mined block, measured per chain.
+Ranked on the p99 gap, the worst 1% of blocks, because that is where gas spikes hurt integrations.

 Read this carefully